-Conditionally hide blocks in DOCX templates
+Conditionally hide content in DOCX templates

 Hide table rows